okeltw/GameCenter/README.md

 [TODO - Expound, after the game is written]
 This section contains the logic of the objects that make up the game.

-#### The Cell Object
-Contains information about what the cell holds (number or mine; private data), as well as what is currently displayed (public)

 #### The Board Object
-Extends Cells into a matrix.
+A simple gameboard.
 Provides testing and flagging functionality.

 #### The Minesweeper Object
 Extends the board into a UI.
 Provides new game, scorekeeping, and other functions.